Minecraft-Java-Edition-Speedrunning/rules/rules.md

 	CE17.1.1.a) Timing ends once the last block is destroyed.
 CE17.1.2) You must mine every level at which bedrock does not appear within the chunk.
 CE17.1.3) Clarification: A chunk does not have to be mined in terms of how the game generates chunks, only a chunk-sized area.
-CE17.1.4) All runs begin upon world load.
+CE17.1.4) All random seed categories begin upon world load, whereas all set seed categories begin upon first input.

 ## **CE17.2: RSG/SSG/RS/SS, Pre-1.17/1.17/1.18+, Overworld, Solo/Duos/3-4/5-9/10+** {#ce17.2:-rsg/ssg/rs/ss,-pre-1.17/1.17/1.18+,-overworld,-solo/duos/3-4/5-9/10+}